MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/data-export/continuous-export-with-managed-identity.md

 ## 1 - Create an external table

 External tables reference data stored outside Azure Data Explorer.
-Supported external data stores are Azure Blob Storage, Azure Data Lake, and SQL Server.

 To create an external table for your continuous export, see one of the following articles:

 * [Create an Azure Storage external table](../external-tables-azurestorage-azuredatalake.md)
 * [Create an SQL Server external table](../external-sql-tables.md)